forestgrape/coronavirus/index.md

     * avoid excessive caffeine, excessive sport (if in a risk region), excessive alcohol ...
     * try reducing stress for yourself and others.
 Trying too hard won't help though.

   Stress is an important factor, who hasn't experienced falling sick after a stressful period?
-It's about balancing the different kinds of risks and chances, we all have been and are facing through our entire evolutions.
+It's about balancing the different kinds of risks and chances we all have been and are facing through our entire evolutions.

 <p id=proposal>-------</p>

 # Proposal of a Dry Form Transmission Model

 <p id=abstract>-----</p>